1937 Uba riots at Union Flacq: Labour conditions

 Large sugar estates sold off less productive land to better-off Indian Mauritians from the 1870s onward forming a class of small land owners who came to be known as Sirdars.
 The Sirdars used family labour to make their sugar plots profitable.
 The Sirdars also acted as middlemen between sharecropping rural workers and the Franco-Mauritian elite that owned the large Sugar Cane estates.
 This created a distance between labourers and the land owning elite who ran the Sugar Mills resulting in a lack of any mechanism for the cane labourers to raise grievances with their employers.
 The owners of the large sugar plantations held a very strong political position within the local government of Mauritius.
 Both due to their economic power and because the British colonial government was concerned about aggravating pro-French sentiment amongst Franco-Mauritians during the 1800s.
 Fearing that they would agitate either for independence or to become a French colony again as advocated by the Retrocessionist Movement or Retrocession Movement which was active at that time.
-This further prevent labour reform on the island and aggravated the difficult working conditions of the sugar can labourers.
+This further prevented labour reform on the island and aggravated the difficult working conditions of the sugar cane labourers.

 To help address this issue and improve overall working conditions for rural labourers the Mauritian Labour Party (MLP) was founded on the 23 February 1936 by Dr Maurice Curé and Emmanuel ‘Jacques’ Anquetil.